Legal empowerment offers something rare and beautiful: a strategy for pursuing justice that is working.

 Our Direct Country Impact

-In 2018, paralegals working with Namati and our partners supported community partners* in five countries to address injustices involving land, environment, healthcare, and citizenship.
+In 2019, paralegals working with Namati and our partners supported justice seekers* in five countries to address injustices involving land, environment, healthcare, and citizenship.

 People Who Directly Benefited

 PEOPLE POSITIVELY AFFECTED BY CHANGES TO LAWS AND SYSTEMS

 *’Justice seekers’ are the individuals who work directly with paralegals to solve a justice problem and are empowered to know, use, and shape the law in the process.

 Our Network Impact